-Exploration and valorization of terrestrial plant and microbial-associated biodiversity: the ICSN laboratory in Noumea (New Caledonia), and national and international cooperation.
+Exploration and valorization of terrestrial plant biodiversity: the ICSN laboratory in Noumea (New Caledonia), and national and international cooperation.

 ICSN laboratory in Noumea